cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 [//]: # (------ How it works in practice -------------------------------------------------------------------)

 The main benefit of symmetric encryption is that it is **fast and efficient**.
+By fast I mean, for example, that encrypting a file of 1GB using AES takes less than a second on a personal computer.
 However, this benefits comes with the following drawbacks:

-1. The _same_ key is used by sender and receiver.
+1. The exact same key is used by the sender and receiver.
-2. Confidentiality and integrity is guaranteed, but only _if_ the key is kept secret.
+2. Confidentiality and integrity is guaranteed, but only if the key is kept secret.
-3. Availability is a problem, since establishing trust (_key distribution_) is complicated.
+3. Availability is a problem, since establishing trust (key distribution) is complicated.

-In 1976, Whitfield Diffie and Martin Hellman proposed a revolutionary way to encrypt messages.[^1] The system is known as public-key cryptography or asymmetric encryption.
+The introduction of **asymmetric encryption** changed the game by solving the key distribution problem.

 ## Asymmetric Encryption

 [//]: # (------ What it is ---------------------------------------------------------------------)

+In 1976, Whitfield Diffie and Martin Hellman proposed a revolutionary method to encrypt messages.[^1] Their system pushed forward cryptography by allowing users to communicate securely without having to agree on a shared secret key.
+The system is is known as public-key cryptography or asymmetric encryption, and it is the foundation of how the internet works today.

 [//]: # (------ How it works mathematically -------------------------------------------------------------------)

-Asymmetric encryption can be formalized mathematically using encryption and decryption functions similar to symmetric encryption, but with the distinction of using two different keys.
+Asymmetric encryption can be formalized mathematically using encryption and decryption functions similar to symmetric encryption, but with the distinction that it uses two different keys: **public** and **private** keys.

 Let's denote:

 - $$ E $$ as the encryption function,
 - $$ D $$ as the decryption function,